Thai Ex-PM Thaksin Returns Home From Police Hospital - UrduPoint

 The rumours grew stronger when he was transferred to a police hospital within hours of being sentenced because of his poor health.

-He was reportedly suffering from chest tightness and high blood pressure when he was admitted to hospital, and his family have said he underwent two operations in the following months.
+He was reportedly suffering from chest tightness and high blood pressure when he was admitted to hospital and his family has said he underwent two operations in the following months.

-The government has denied any deal and Prime Minister Srettha Thavisin, of the Pheu Thai party, has insisted "he already served his jail time" -- although it is not clear that Thaksin has spent any time in a prison cell.
+The government has denied any deal and Srettha, of the Pheu Thai party, has insisted "he already served his jail time" -- although it is not clear that Thaksin has spent any time in a prison cell.

-Thailand's progressive Move Forward Party (MFP), which won most seats at the last election but was stopped from forming a government, said that his release sparked questions over whether he had received special treatment.
+Thailand's progressive Move Forward Party (MFP), which won most seats at the last election but was stopped from forming a government, said Thaksin's release raised questions about whether he had received special treatment.

 "Thailand needs a democratic system where the rule of law and justice system is applied in the same way for everyone, without double standards... for privileged people," the party said in a statement Sunday.